python-versioneer/python-versioneer/README.md

   all unpacked tarball filenames.
 If your tarball unpacks into 'myproject-1.2.0', this should be 'myproject-'.

-This tool provides one script, named `versioneer-installer`.
-That script does one thing: write a copy of `versioneer.py` into the current directory.
+This tool provides one script, named `versioneer`.
+That script has one mode, "install", which writes a copy of `versioneer.py` into the current directory and runs `versioneer.py setup` to finish the installation.

 To versioneer-enable your project: